subradip-poddar/SharkTankInvestor/README.md

 The Site had a table with all the investor details.

-Firstly, I took remote control of the website to automate the process of scrapping using selenium.
+Firstly, I took remote control of the website to automate the process of scrapping using selenium.Then I extracted the page source.

 Then Extracted the table using select command of the BeautifulSoup module.